 - B – blue filter, centred at, 440 nm, good for finding hot stars

-- V: The "Visual" filter.
-This lets through most of the different colours of light that our eyes can see.
+- V – visual" filter, centred at 550 nm, lets through most of the yellow and green light that our eyes can see

 - R – red filter, centred at 700 nm, often used to look at cooler stars